longparty/multi-task-methds-for-error-detection-/README.md

 # multi-task-methds-for-error-detection-
-It is different multi-task systems for error detection task.
+This repository lists some multi-task methods for a syntax error detection task.